Town Deal Board Members

 A photograph of Claire Skidmore

-Claire Skidmore has worked in NHS finance for 25 years and has held a number of senior roles.
-She currently holds the position of Executive Director of Finance and Deputy Accountable Officer for Shropshire, Telford and Wrekin CCG and sits on the Board to represent health services in the County.
+Claire Skidmore has worked in NHS finance for over 25 years and is an experienced NHS Chief Finance Officer; who for the last 14 years has held executive positions in commissioning organisations in the Black Country and Shropshire, Telford and Wrekin.
+She currently holds the position of Chief Finance Officer & Deputy Accountable Officer for Shropshire, Telford and Wrekin Integrated Care Board and sits on the Board to represent health services in the County.

 Image of Professor Ken Sloan, Harper Adams